 As humans, we need to talk to each other.
 This is more prevalent if we are working in close proximity for nine hours every day.
 Some individuals find it difficult to confide in their colleagues; as they fear that it may go further and things could get leaked.

 This can lead to workplace stress, which can be detrimental to the individuals’ wellbeing.
 Moreover, if a secret is kept then the individual who kept it will have a spike in stress levels if the secret is revealed from another source.

 When someone becomes known for using office politics and builds a reputation as a manipulator or gossiper– then understandably the rest of the team won’t trust them.
-This is harmful for both the success of the individual and the company.
+This is harmful to both the success of the individual and the company.

 When workplace politics and various rumours are circulating around the office, then naturally your people will find it hard to concentrate on their work.
-They can be easily distracted and their focus shifts from their assigned task to gaining advantage over a peer.
-This often leads to your people making mistakes and being less productive.
+They can be easily distracted and their focus shifts from their assigned task to gaining an advantage over a peer.
+This leads to your people making mistakes and being less productive.